What is a separation agreement and do we need one?

 - you’ve made arrangements for the care of your children, or there is a good reason why no arrangements have been made

-More information about how to respond to a divorce application is on the Family Justice website.
+More information about how to respond to a divorce application is on the Ministry of Justice website.

 Back to top